Jason2866/WiFi-SDCard/README.md

 environment which allowed to make the porting easier.

 Current version has been tested with
-- linux: davfs2
+- linux: davfs2 (fuse FS)
-- linux: gvfs/gio (but this one also has issues with an apache webdav server)
+- linux: gvfs/gio (but this one has issues, also with an apache webdav server)
 - macOS Finder
 - windows explorer